haven-protocol-org/haven-payment-gateway/README.md

 * `Discount for using Monero` - Percentage discount applied to orders for paying with Monero.
 Can also be negative to apply a surcharge.
 (Default: 0)
 * `Order valid time` - Number of seconds after order is placed that the transaction must be seen in the mempool.
 (Default: 3600 [1 hour])
 * `Number of confirmations` - Number of confirmations the transaction must recieve before the order is marked as complete.
 Use `0` for nearly instant confirmation.
 (Default: 5)
-* `Confirmation Type` - Confirm transactions with either your viewkey, or by using `monero-wallet-rpc`.
+* `Confirmation Type` - Confirm transactions with either your viewkey, or by using `haven-wallet-rpc`.
 (Default: viewkey)
 * `Monero Address` (if confirmation type is viewkey) - Your public Monero address starting with 4.
 (No default)
 * `Secret Viewkey` (if confirmation type is viewkey) - Your *private* viewkey (No default)
-* `Monero wallet RPC Host/IP` (if confirmation type is `monero-wallet-rpc`) - IP address where the wallet rpc is running.
+* `Monero wallet RPC Host/IP` (if confirmation type is `haven-wallet-rpc`) - IP address where the wallet rpc is running.
 It is highly discouraged to run the wallet anywhere other than the local server!
 (Default: 127.0.0.1)
-* `Monero wallet RPC port` (if confirmation type is `monero-wallet-rpc`) - Port the wallet rpc is bound to with the `--rpc-bind-port` argument.
+* `Monero wallet RPC port` (if confirmation type is `haven-wallet-rpc`) - Port the wallet rpc is bound to with the `--rpc-bind-port` argument.
 (Default 18080)
 * `Testnet` - Check this to change the blockchain explorer links to the testnet explorer.
 (Default: unchecked)
 * `SSL warnings` - Check this to silence SSL warnings.
 (Default: unchecked)
 * `Show QR Code` - Show payment QR codes.
 (Default: unchecked)